Reevaluate the Truck Route

 - Build a broad coalition that includes our neighbors outside of Hudson to support alternate routes

 With the help of Assemblymember Didi Barrett, the City of Hudson is undergoing an origin and destination truck study.
 This study is a key step to addressing this longstanding issue.
 The study will collect data and propose alternative truck routes.
 It will provide a data-informed plan, that we can use to advocate for better infrastructure, safety, and economy.
 Using that study, we can work together to build support for a better route.
+I am helping to coordinate the study and facilitate feedback from residents of the neighboring towns.

 My advocacy for improving the truck route is part of my priority to improve our roads and transportation including securing funding for crosswalks, bike equipment, and complete streets training as well as improving public transportation.